 Success at A-Level depends not only on hard work, but also on how well-equipped you are to cope with the subjects you choose.
 In order to ensure that you have acquired sufficient knowledge and skills to meet the demands of your chosen AS Level subjects and to secure a place in those subjects in Y13, it will often be necessary for you to obtain at least a 'B' grade at GCSE in either the chosen subject or related subjects.
-Our experience shows that an overall B grade in a Science subject at GCSE can mask the fact that, in some cases, this grade was achieved through a good practical assessment and the exam element was, in fact, a C. Access to Biology, Chemistry and Physics will be possible only if you have achieved at least a B grade in the theory papers of that subject at GCSE and at least a B grade has been awarded overall.
-The science subjects are significantly more difficult when you get to A-Level, so speak to your teachers if you are considering choosing one of the sciences.
+Our experience shows that an overall B grade in a Science subject at GCSE can mask the fact that, in some cases, this grade was achieved through a good practical assessment and the exam element was, in fact, a C. In normal years, access to Biology, Chemistry and Physics will be possible only if you have achieved at least a B grade in the theory papers of that subject at GCSE and at least a B grade has been awarded overall.
+The science subjects are significantly more difficult when you get to A-Level, so speak to your teachers if you are considering choosing one of the sciences, since a grade B during the phased return to pre-pandemic grading may not necessarily indicate that a science subject is the right course for you.